azumakuniyuki/Haineko/README.md

 Credentials defined in this file are used at relaying an email to external SMTP server.

-### etc/password
-Username and password pairs for basic authentication.
-Haineko require an username and a password at receiving an email if HAINEKO_AUTH environment variable was set.
-The value of HAINEKO_AUTH environment variable is the path to password file.

 __This file should be set secure permission: The only user who runs haineko server can read this file.__